gristlekinginc/metsci-site-v2/docs/tutorial-basics/003-device-profiles.md

 An uplink is the information coming from the sensor.

 :::tip
-In LoRaWAN terms, we're always talking about data moving **from** the sensor.
+In LoRaWAN, we're always talking in terms of data in relation to the sensor.
+Uplinks go UP from the sensor.
+Downlinks come DOWN to the sensor.
 :::

 An uplink is a packet sent from the sensor to the hotspot, which then forwards it to the LNS (LoRaWAN Network Server) and onto the console where it gets decoded.